-The South BAP was offline, drained, and substantially empty of water and CCR at the time of the inspection.
+The inactive South BAP was offline, drained, and substantially empty of water and CCR at the time of the inspection.

-Grass along the external embankment slopes was observed to be generally well maintained and no woody plants were observed.
+Grass along the external embankment slopes was observed to be generally well maintained and no woody plants were observed on exterior embankments.
+Some young trees were observed in the unit interior.
 Corrosion was observed on the overflow discharge pipe and nearby sheet piling.
 No significant rutting, erosion, animal burrows, seepage, or other problems were observed at the time of the annual inspection.